Qwilt/Qsig-Token-Python/README.rst

 Qsig-Token-Python: Qwilt Edge Authorization Token for Python
 =================================================================

-Qsig-Token-Python is Qwilt Edge Authorization Token in the First path segment, Query String, and Header for a client.
+Qsig-Token-Python is Qwilt Edge Authorization Token in the First path segment, Query String, and Cookie for a client.
 Qsig-Token-Python supports Python 2.6–2.7.

 Example